wawilliam/Final-thesis-in-Upper-Secondary-School/README.md

 through these three years.
 The main goal for the project is to have a full working 4-axis robot arm.
 Through the development the main purpose is to grow my experience with developing robots and also get an upper high school examination.
-The most common technical pieces such as, Physical, Computer aided design, mechatronics, electronics, microprocessors, mathematics and a few steps through the process of developing a product will be included.
+The most common technical pieces such as, physics, computer aided design, mechatronics, electronics, microprocessors, mathematics and a few steps through the process of developing a product will be included.

 The project will be concluded with a presentation that will take place in May 2018.